Low-energy effective description of dark $Sp(4)$ theories: Chiral Lagrangian for degenerate fermion masses

-As can be seen in the final form, the WZW term yields purely flavor off-diagonal interactions.
+As can be seen in the final form, the WZW term yields purely flavour off-diagonal interactions.
 Moreover, the WZW conserves both $P$-parity and $D$-parity, since spatial derivatives change sign under these parity transformations.

 The full chiral Lagrangian is then given by the sum of kinetic, mass, and WZW terms,